hdShang/arxiv-daily/docs/eess-SY/2025-10-30/papers/251026531v1-efficient-collision-avoidance-constraints-for-ellipsoidal-obstacles-.md

 ---
 layout: default
-title: Efficient Collision-Avoidance Constraints for Ellipsoidal Obstacles in Optimal Control: Application to Path-Following MPC and UAVs
+title: "Efficient Collision-Avoidance Constraints for Ellipsoidal Obstacles in Optimal Control: Application to Path-Following MPC and UAVs"
 ---

 # Efficient Collision-Avoidance Constraints for Ellipsoidal Obstacles in Optimal Control: Application to Path-Following MPC and UAVs